Jeffcw96/blog/content/post/upload-file-with-golang/index.md

 3. Read the part of the file inside an infinity loop.
 Break if it has reached End Of File (EOF).
 4. We first create and open the file as a empty file according to the path we declared in **point 1**.
     * *Meaning to say it just having the same filename without any data/ information from the actual file*
-5. Then we create a temporary buffer and keep reading the file data in a infinity for loop.
+5. Then we create a temporary byte array and keep reading the file data in a infinity for loop.
-6. Meanwhile, we then write the data from temporary buffer into the file we just created and openned from **point 4**
+6. Meanwhile, we then write the data from temporary byte array into the file we just created and openned from **point 4**
 7. Break the for loop once it has successfully read and write the file in our server.